-Dispatchers will be eligible to suspend their duties for a lunch period not to exceed thirty (30) minutes subject to the direction of their Watch Sergeant.
-In the event of an interrupted lunch break, and if staffing permits, the Dispatcher affected may resume his/her lunch break.
+Dispatchers will be eligible to suspend their duties for a paid lunch period of thirty (30) minutes subject to the direction of the Police Services Manager or the Watch Sergeant (in their absence).
+In the event of an interrupted lunch break, and if staffing permits, the Dispatcher affected may resume their lunch break.

-- 1) No lunch period will be scheduled at the beginning or end of a tour of duty except in special situations and then only with permission of the Watch Sergeant. - 2) No lunch period will be granted to Dispatchers working less than five (5) hours. - 3) Lunch periods shall be subject to supervision and direction of the Watch Sergeant and shall be scheduled so as to provide uninterrupted service to the public
+- A. No lunch period will be scheduled at the beginning or end of a tour of duty except in special situations and then only with permission of the Police Services Manager or the Watch Sergeant (in their absence). - B. No lunch period will be granted to Dispatchers working less than five (5) hours. - C. Lunch periods shall be subject to supervision and direction of the Police Services Manager or the Watch Sergeant (in their absence) and shall be scheduled so as to provide uninterrupted service to the public. - D. Dispatchers shall be assigned a fifteen (15) minute paid rest period during the first half of the work shift, and another fifteen (15) minute paid rest period during the second half of the work shift.
+Work break periods shall not be taken during priority one calls for service or in instances where another Dispatcher is not available to cover; in such instances the employee shall have no remediation.
+Work break periods may not be used for time off at the beginning or end of an employee's shift.

-3.9 Stand-by pay.
+3.9 Stand-by Pay

-1) The MESA may assign Crew Leaders and Maintenance Workers to mandatory standby status in one week increments on a rotating basis in the order of least to most senior.
+A. The MESA may assign Crew Leaders and Maintenance Workers to mandatory stand-by status in one week increments on a rotating basis in the order of least to most senior.
 Maintenance Workers are required to have at least one (1) year of experience in the classification and be deemed by management to be qualified for stand-by assignments.
-If an employee is absent from work during his or her turn in the rotation for assigned standby status, the Public Works Supervisor may assign any Maintenance Worker or Crew Chief to assume the stand-by responsibility during the absence.
+If an employee is absent from work during their turn in the rotation for assigned standby status, the Public Works Supervisor may assign any Maintenance Worker or Crew Leader to assume the stand-by responsibility during the absence.
 In making such assignment to cover absences, the Public Works Supervisor will make reasonable efforts to solicit a volunteer to cover the absence or holiday period rotation.
-If there is no volunteer, he or she shall distribute the assignments so as to avoid giving any non-volunteering employee an excessive share of such assignments.
+If there is no volunteer, the Public Works Supervisor shall distribute the assignments so as to avoid giving any non-volunteering employee an excessive share of such assignments.